Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty

 A put option on the FFA contract referred to as a floorlet, guarantees downside protection on the freight rates for the buyer (typically the shipowner) at a predetermined level (the floor rate) and its value is derived by the formula

-Unfortunatelly, closed-form pricing formulas for these options cannot be in general derived, even in the typical setting of a geometric Brownian motion model for the spot dynamics, due to the arithmetic average term.
-However, in \cite{koekebakker2007pricing} an analytic expression is derived under some assumptions leading to a lognormal approximation.
+Unfortunately, closed-form pricing formulas for these options cannot be in general derived, even in the typical setting of a geometric Brownian motion model for the spot dynamics, due to the arithmetic average term.
+However, in \cite{koekebakker2007pricing} an analytic expression is derived under some assumptions leading to a log-normal approximation.